kaatinga/settings/README.md

-# env-loader
+# env_loader
-The package looks ip necessary enviroment variables and and use them to set settings for application
+The package looks ip necessary environment variables and use them to set settings for application